Ashurek85/ExcelProcessor/README.md

 ## Read operations
 Steps:
-1. Create a instance of ExcelGenerator.
-It has methods to generate an instance of IExcelReaderEngine from:
+1. Create a instance of *ExcelGenerator*.
+It has methods to generate an instance of *IExcelReaderEngine* from:
-   - Excel Template file
+   - *Excel* Template file
-   - Byte array that represents a Excel file
+   - Byte array that represents a *Excel* file

-2. Use IExcelReaderEngine to execute ReadFile method and get results as instance of IExcelReaderResult<TEntityReaded>.
-TEntityReaded must be a class with a constructor without parameters.
+2. Use *IExcelReaderEngine* to execute *ReadFile* method and get results as instance of *IExcelReaderResult<TEntityReaded>*. *TEntityReaded* must be a class with a constructor without parameters.
-   ReadFile has one parameter
+   *ReadFile* has one parameter
-   - IExcelSheetParser<TEntityReaded>[].
-Each instance of IExcelSheetParser must contain:
+   - *IExcelSheetParser<TEntityReaded>[]*.
+Each instance of *IExcelSheetParser* must contain:
-     - SheetName: the name of the Excel sheet referenced.
+     - *SheetName*: the name of the Excel sheet referenced.
-     - Implementation of the Parse method.
-The operations to be performed on the Excel sheet will be indicated.
+     - Implementation of the *Parse* method.
+The operations to be performed on the *Excel* sheet will be indicated.

-3. Implement IExcelSheetParser.
+3. Implement *IExcelSheetParser*.
 Parse method usually follows these steps:
    - Initialize cursor in a cell
-   - Perform reading operations on the cell: ReadValue, ReadValueAsDateTime, ReadValueAsInteger, etc
+   - Perform reading operations on the cell: *ReadValue*, *ReadValueAsDateTime*, *ReadValueAsInteger*, etc
-   - User cursor to move to another position: NextColumn or NextRowFromOrigin
+   - User cursor to move to another position: *NextColumn* or *NextRowFromOrigin*
-   - Continue performing operations on cell to load TEntityReaded instance
+   - Continue performing operations on cell to load *TEntityReaded* instance
-   - If a error is found you can register it as CellError (with cell reference), RowError (with row reference) or GlobalError (fatal error)
+   - If a error is found you can register it as *CellError* (with cell reference), *RowError* (with row reference) or *GlobalError* (fatal error)

-4. Validate IExcelReaderResult<TEntityReaded>.
+4. Validate *IExcelReaderResult<TEntityReaded>*.
 You can:
-   - Check if it has errors: result.Errors
+   - Check if it has errors: *result.Errors*
-   - Get TEntityReaded.
+   - Get *TEntityReaded*.
 You probably want to validate the entity data

-For further information, see the complete example: project ExcelProcessor.Examples.Reader
+For further information, see the complete example: project *ExcelProcessor.Examples.Reader*

 ```C#
 IExcelGenerator excelGenerator = new ExcelGenerator();